-- Competitive wholesale electric market.
+- to address future needs.
+Although ERCOT does not perform generation planning, it tracks the status of current and planned generation assets in the ERCOT region to ensure the grid has sufficient infrastructure to deliver electricity to homes and businesses. - Competitive wholesale electric market.
 ERCOT administers a competitive wholesale market for retail electric providers, municipally owned utilities, and cooperatives to purchase power from generation companies.
 Supply and demand in the wholesale market generally drives electricity prices, with a few mechanisms meant to encourage additional electric generation when needed.
 ERCOT maintains detailed information about electricity production, delivery, and consumption, which it uses to settle the more than \$15 billion in annual financial transactions among companies providing generation, transmission, distribution, and retail services. - Competitive retail electric market.
 ERCOT enables the almost 8 million customers in competitive areas to switch their retail electric provider based on their own preferences, such as providing the lowest rates or supporting renewable resources.20 When customers select a new retail electric provider, ERCOT coordinates the necessary steps for reassigning a customer to the new provider. - Statewide coordination.
 ERCOT representatives serve on two councils the Legislature established after Winter Storm Uri to improve the reliability of energy and electricity operations.
-An ERCOT representative serves as a member of the Texas Energy Reliability Council, formalized to enhance coordination and communication among state agencies and stakeholders in the energy and electric industries.21 The chief executive officer of ERCOT serves as a member of the Texas Electricity Supply Chain Security and Mapping Committee, an interagency effort to map the state's critical electricity supply infrastructure, among other responsibilities.22 - PUC oversight.
-The commission reviews and approves ERCOT's fees, budget, and most board decisions.23 PUC sets rates for wholesale transmission service in the ERCOT region and enforces state reliability, market, and customer protection standards for companies participating in Texas' electric market.24 The PUC at a Glance section of this report provides additional information about PUC.
+An ERCOT representative serves as a member of the Texas Energy Reliability Council, formalized to enhance coordination and communication among state agencies and stakeholders in the energy and electric industries.
+The chief executive officer of ERCOT serves as a member of the Texas Electricity Supply Chain Security and Mapping Committee, an interagency effort to map the state's critical electricity supply infrastructure, among other responsibilities.
+22 - PUC oversight.
+The commission reviews and approves ERCOT's fees, budget, and most board decisions.
+23 PUC sets rates for wholesale transmission service in the ERCOT region and enforces state reliability, market, and customer protection standards for companies participating in Texas' electric market.
+24 The PUC at a Glance section of this report provides additional information about PUC.